 "ARISE® Continuing Care with Intervention always sends the message ‘We love you, and we are concerned about you.’
 The whole family is on board with long-term recovery, and that’s when…

-Philadelphia’s Ambrosia drug treatment center to employ Drexel University co-op students & research addiction treatment outcomes
+Philadelphia’s to employ Drexel University co-op students & research addiction treatment outcomes

 Philadelphia drug rehab clinic Ambrosia Treatment Center and Drexel University College of Nursing and Health Professions are teaming up to provide students with real-world experience treating substance abuse and mental health.
 The partnership will give students hands-on healthcare experience as part of their co-op program by assisting with medically-supervised inpatient substance abuse detox and mental health counseling programs.
 Students will not only serve their local community members but also provide world-class, science-based addiction treatment in a real clinical setting.
 Ambrosia drug and alcohol treatment centers provide clinical, data-driven drug and alcohol recovery programs.